 Treatment of animal manure in anaerobic digesters (ADs) that generate biogas can be an efficient way to reduce methane emissions from manure handling at a low cost (Hristov et al., 2013b).
-The process has the advantage of not only reducing emissions, but also generating energy to be used on the farm or sold to external users, and at the same time produces an odor-free organic fertilizer, which can substitute the use of mineral fertilizers (Sommer et al., 2013).
+The process has the advantage of not only reducing emissions, but also to generate energy that can be used on the farm or sold to external local users, and at the same time produces an odor-free organic fertilizer, which can substitute the use of mineral fertilizers (Sommer et al., 2013).